 - Original game: Detective Pikachu (2016)

-Before we get side-tracked with whether this is an arguable adaptation - yes, Pokemon is a card game, but it first appeared as Pocket Monsters on Nintendo's Game Boy back in 1996 - let's just distract you by saying that basically anything starring Ryan Reynolds is good.
+Before we get side-tracked with whether this is an arguable adaptation - yes, Pokemon is a card game, but it first appeared as Pocket Monsters on Nintendo's Game Boy back in 1996 - let's just distract you by saying that basically anything starring Ryan Reynolds is great.
 And Detective Pikachu is lovingly made, often hilarious, and will draw you in whether you're a Pokemon fan or not.
-There's a sequel coming in the future too, that's how successful it's been.
+There's was a sequel penned, too, but apparently it's since been scrapped, which is a shame.

 - Release date: 2002 / Director: Paul W. S. Anderson